Xilinx/Vitis_Libraries/database/docs/src/guide/combine_split/combine_split_unit.rst

    :alt: Split Unit Structure
    :align: center

-The Combine Unit primitive is used to combine two or more streams into one wider stream.
-And the Split Unit is used to split one big stream into several thinner streams.
-Due to different numbers of input streams of combineUnit / output streams of spiltUnit.
-Four versions of combine/split unit are provided, including:
+The Combine Unit primitive is used to combine two or more streams into one wider stream, and the Split Unit is used to split one big stream into several thinner streams.
+Because of the different numbers of input streams of combineUnit/output streams of spiltUnit, four versions of the combine/split unit are provided, including:

 - 2-stream-input combine unit